MAP Test Math

 • Factors and multiples

-• One-step equations/Two-step equations
+• One-step and two-step equations

 • Linear expressions

-• Square and cube roots
+• Square roots and cube roots

 • Slope

-• System of equations
+• Systems of equations

 • Functions